 How do tumours develop?
 Can spinal cord damage be repaired?

-From September 2015 girls in the LV will be starting the Edexcel IGCSE specification.
+Girls in the LV start the Edexcel IGCSE specification.
 This course provides the girls with the opportunity to learn about and engage in discussion on exciting contemporary developments, such as screening for genetic disorders and the ethics of stem cell therapy.
 Discovery through practical work is at the heart of teaching and learning.

 Can a chimpanzee be taught to speak with sign language?
 Are humans still evolving?

-Biology is a popular subject in the senior school, with around 70 girls in our VII and VIII classes.
-From September 2015 girls in the VII will be starting the OCR A specification.
+Biology is a popular subject in the senior school, with around 75 girls in our VII and VIII classes.
+Girls study the OCR A specification.
 Practical activities include analysing DNA from a ‘crime scene’, genetically engineering glow-in-the-dark bacteria and going on a field trip to Pembrokeshire at the end of the VII.
 A large number of girls go on to biology related degrees, such as medicine, biochemistry and natural sciences.
 In both years girls have two teachers covering different aspects of the syllabus, with a carefully balanced combination of personalised support and independent research.

 Have you ever wondered what the inside of a snake looks like?
 Can genes be switched on and off?

-The department provides opportunity for girls to run a number of extracurricular activities such as dissecting a piglet, painting with maggots, learning about the physiology of a race horse or listening to medical experts discussing various cases.
-We have a one day fieldtrip to Epping Forrest in the V, a residential fieldtrip to Pembrokeshire in the VII and in the summer of 2014 we ran a joint Biology and Geography expedition to the Galapagos Islands!
+The department provides opportunity for girls to run a number of extracurricular activities such as dissecting a sheep’s head, painting with maggots, learning about the physiology of a race horse or listening to medical experts discussing various cases.
+We have newly flourishing Plant Club, which tends to all the plants in the department, as well as designing and building their own vegetable and herb plot.
+We have a one day fieldtrip to Kew Gardens in the V, a residential fieldtrip to Pembrokeshire in the VII and in the summer of 2014 we ran a joint Biology and Geography expedition to the Galapagos Islands!

 We also have a large number of girls participating in the Biology Challenge and the British Biology Olympiad each year.
 A smaller number of our senior girls write essays for competitions such as the ZSL Prince Philip Award and Marsh Prize, the Peterhouse Kelvin Science Prize and the Corpus Christi Schools Science Prize.
-Our Senior Scholarship entrants have recently included essays on a variety of topics including construction of an artificial uterus, epigenetics and genetic transformation.
+Our Senior Scholarship entrants have recently included essays on a variety of topics including construction of an artificial uterus, the neuroscience of pain and the development of chemotherapy drugs from plants